Ministry of Labour and Social Protection of the Population (Azerbaijan): Turkey

 During the official travel of Azerbaijani president Ilham Aliyev to Turkey in 2013 governmental agreements were signed between the Ministries of Labour and Social Protection of the Population.
 The agreement is about mutual labour activity and cooperation between the ministries of two countries.
-There is a Permanent Jointly Commission between Turkey and Azerbaijan realizes mutual relations in social protection field.
+There is a Permanent Joint Commission between Turkey and Azerbaijan that realizes mutual relations in social protection field.
 Meeting of the ministers of Labour and Employment was organized by the presidency of Turkey in 2015.
-Participants of the meeting were the member states of G20 which covers the most economically developed countries.
+Participants of the meeting were the member states of G20 which cover the most economically developed countries.
 Azerbaijan also participated in the meeting.
 Within the framework of the meeting, Ankara declaration was signed.
-Declaration assembled main issues such as the creation of new workshops, achievement of the development through the decrease in inequality and invest in the improvement of abilities and realization of the whole usage of disabled people's potential opportunities.
+Declaration assembled main issues such as the creation of new workshops, achievement of the development through the decrease in inequality and investing in the improvement of abilities and realization of the whole usage of disabled people's potential opportunities.

 In February 2018 Turkish delegates visited Azerbaijan under the leadership of the minister of Labour and Social Protection.
-During the official visit the ninth meeting of the Permanent Jointly Commission was held and at the end of the meeting, the protocol was signed relating to the future improvement directions of the Ministries of Labour and Social Protection.
+During the official visit the ninth meeting of the Permanent Joint Commission was held and at the end of the meeting, the protocol was signed relating to the future improvement directions of the Ministries of Labour and Social Protection.

 Belarus

 Belarusian President Alexander Lukashenko visited Azerbaijan in 2013.
 During his official travel, the meeting was organized by the participation of delegates from two countries.
-After the meeting signing ceremony of the Azerbaijani-Belarusian was held and within the framework of the ceremony cooperative agreement was signed between the Minister of Labour and Social Protection of the Population Azerbaijan and Minister of Foreign Affairs Belarus.
+After the meeting signing ceremony of the Azerbaijani-Belarusian was held and within the framework of the ceremony cooperative agreement was signed between the Minister of Labour and Social Protection of the Population of Azerbaijan and Minister of Foreign Affairs Belarus.

 Russia

 In September 2016 Russian delegates visited Azerbaijan under the leadership of the Deputy Chairman of Russia, Olga Golodets.
-During the meeting discussion hold between Azerbaijan Ministry of Labour and Social Protection of the Population and Russian delegates about the increase of experience exchange and the improvement of mutual relations in the field of Labour and Social Protection.
+During the meeting discussion was held between Azerbaijan Ministry of Labour and Social Protection of the Population and Russian delegates about the increase of experience exchange and the improvement of mutual relations in the field of Labour and Social Protection.
 At the same time, the seminar was organized about the implementation of the electronic technologies in Social Protection sphere for the representatives of Russian Social Insurance Fund.

 Other countries

-Azerbaijan Ministry of Labour and Social Protection of the Population was signed bilateral cooperation agreements with the Ministry of Welfare of Latvia and the Ministry of Labour, Social Affairs, Martyrs, and Disabled of Afghanistan in 2015.
+Azerbaijan Ministry of Labour and Social Protection of the Population signed bilateral cooperation agreements with the Ministry of Welfare of Latvia and the Ministry of Labour, Social Affairs, Martyrs, and Disabled of Afghanistan in 2015.
 Further relating agreements were signed between Tajikistan Ministry of Labour, Migration, and Employment of the Population and Ukraine Ministry of Social Policy, respectively in 2016 and in 2017.